Updated: February 2, 2026

 Shop multiple insurance companies

-Insurance costs for online retailers vary widely based on your product category, with electronics and supplements typically costing more than clothing or home decor.
-Get quotes from at least three providers, ensuring each covers sales through multiple channels including your own website, Amazon, Shopify, and social media platforms.
+Insurance costs for online retailers differ by product category.
+Electronics and supplements usually cost more than clothing or home decor.
+Get quotes from at least three providers.
+Ensure each covers sales through your website, Amazon, Shopify and social media platforms.

 3. 3